NICMx/Jool/doc/usr/usr-flags-pool4.markdown

 ## Description

 Interacts with Jool's IPv4 pool.

-The pool dictates which packets coming from the IPv4 side are processed; if an incoming packet's destination address is listed in the pool, the packet is translated.
-Otherwise it is handed to the kernel to either be forwarded in some other way or handed to the upper layers.
+Though the userspace application's interface is very similar, the pool behaves differently depending on Jool's "stateness".

+On Stateless Jool, the IPv4 pool is a whitelist that dictates whether an address should be translatable using the NAT64 prefix or not.

+On Stateful Jool, the IPv4 pool is the subset of the node's address which should be used for translation. _This might change in future versions_.

+Also, because the [implementation in Stateful Jool leaves a lot to be desired](https://github.com/NICMx/NAT64/issues/36), editing the pool is very slow and memory-demanding.
+You want to avoid managing prefix lenghts of /24 and below in this case.

 ## Syntax